cdl-geneseo/geneseo-dictionary/N/NARP.md

 # NARP

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : NARP

 Created by  Tess Woitaszek on Dec 11, 2020

 n.
 Acronym for &quot;non-athletic regular person&quot;.
 As of 2020, 61.5% heard / used the word frequently, 15.4% heard / used it on occasion, and 23.1% never heard / used it.(Woodard, N-R, 2020)